xinranzhang0317-ops/10k-rag-chatbot/results/challenges.md

 Each member makes their own free key (6 × 20/day).
 Fresh unspent key on presentation day.
 **Learned:** quota is a demo-day risk; rehearse the Ollama fallback switch.

+## Gemini model roulette blocked the experiment harness (Member 2, Jul 17-18)
+**Broke:** gemini-2.5-flash returned 404 "no longer available to new users" on a fresh key — even though ListModels still listed it. gemini-3.5-flash worked, then died at 20 requests/DAY (two tuning runs = 20 calls).
+**Fixed:** froze all experiments on gemini-3.1-flash-lite (usable daily quota, same model for every run so scores are comparable).
+**Learned:** ListModels shows retired models — availability differs by key age.
+For experiments, freeze one model that fits the quota math; the flash-latest alias Andrea uses is right for the app, wrong for controlled comparisons.

+## Gemini embeddings have a DAILY cap, not just per-minute (Member 2, Jul 17)
+**Broke:** Stage B with Gemini embeddings 429'd at ~180 chunks, then again at ~90 more the next attempt, despite batching 90/min under the documented 100/min limit.
+Waiting a minute did nothing.
+**Fixed:** substituted local mxbai-embed-large for the embedding comparison.
+(Turned out to be the single biggest quality lever anyway.)
+**Learned:** the free tier also caps embeddings around ~200/day.
+A 906-chunk corpus can't be embedded free even with perfect rate limiting. ~$1 of billing would unlock it — worth it if anyone wants the Gemini-embeddings datapoint.

+## Ollama embedder dies on large payloads (Member 2, Jul 17)
+**Broke:** `EOF` / connection reset on the tokenize port when embedding all 900+ chunks in one FAISS.from_documents call.
+**Fixed:** batch 100 chunks per add_documents call.
+(Andrea independently landed on batch 64 in app.py — either works.)
+**Learned:** local embedders have memory limits instead of quotas.
+Batch everything.

+## Stale FAISS cache silently ignored ingestion changes (Member 2, Jul 18)
+**Broke:** added page-text cleaning and statement tagging, re-ran, got byte-identical answers — the changes appeared to do nothing.
+**Fixed:** the cache key only encodes embeddings+chunk_size+overlap, so the loader served the OLD index built from dirty, untagged text. `rm -rf` the cache folder before any run after changing load/clean/tag logic.
+**Learned:** metadata and cleaning bake in at index build time.
+If an ingestion change "did nothing," suspect the cache before the change.

+## The 10-K PDFs carry browser print headers in every page (Member 2, Jul 18)
+**Broke:** cash-flow-statement chunks never ranked in retrieval; Q5/Q10 failed in 14 straight configs even with correct settings.
+**Fixed:** regex-stripped the `2026/4/13 16:18` timestamps, sec.gov/Archives
+URLs, and page-count artifacts stamped on every page (906 chunks vs 929 dirty).
+Amazon's exact capex ($131,819M) and cash-tax figures retrieved for the first time immediately after.
+**Learned:** identical boilerplate on every page drags all chunk embeddings toward each other and drowns the signal.
+Clean before you embed — it beat every parameter change we tried.

+## fetch_k starvation hit the tuning harness too (Member 2, Jul 18)
+**Broke:** three successive configs (statement tagging, broader markers, doubled quota) returned chunk-for-chunk identical retrievals — parameter changes provably did nothing.
+**Fixed:** same root cause Andrea logged above: filtered similarity_search only filters the global top-20 unless fetch_k is raised.
+Added fetch_k=2000;
+the very next run retrieved Microsoft's tax reconciliation table for the first time in 19 runs and fixed our own team question's Microsoft answer (17.6%, not the 18% MD&A rounding).
+**Learned:** independent replication of the fetch_k bug from a second codebase — and the tell is different: not just wrong chunk counts, but identical retrievals across configs that should differ.
+If tuning a parameter changes nothing, the parameter isn't reaching the search.